gertvv/rimworld-droids/README.md

   - Droids can now open doors.
   - Inactive droids can now be repaired by colonists.
-  - Add Portuguese translation by decomg
+  - Add Portuguese translation by decomg.

 Version 0.2 (2014-06-12):